jensbrauer/Mildew-Detection-in-Cherry-Leaves/README.md

 ### Page 1: Quick Project Summary
 * Quick project summary
     * General Information
-		* Malaria is a parasitic infection transmitted by the bite of infected female Anopheles mosquitoes.
-		* A blood smear sample is collected, mixed with a reagent and examined in the microscope.
-Visual criteria are used to detect malaria parasites.
-		* According to WHO, in 2019, there were an estimated 229 million cases of malaria worldwide and an estimated 409 thousand deaths due to this diseease.
-Children <5 years are the most vulnerable group, accounting for 67% (274 thousand) of all malaria deaths worldwide in 2019.
-	* Project Dataset
-		* The available dataset contains 5643 out of +27 thousand images taken from blood smear workflow (when a drop of blood it taken on a glass slide) of cells that are parasitized or uninfected with malaria.
-	* Link to addition ainformation
+        * Powdery mildew is a fungal disease that affects a wide range of plants and cherry leaves included.
+        * The process to verify if a given cherry tree contains powdery mildew involves an employee spending around 30 minutes in a tree, taking a few samples of leaves and verifying visually if the leaf tree has powdery mildew or not.
+        * Managing thousands of cherry trees located in multiple farms across the country requires a scalable solution to ensure that the market is not supplied with a product of compromised quality.
 	* Business requirements
-		*  The client is interested to have a study to visually differentiate between a parasite contained and uninfected cell.
+		*  1. The client is interested to have a study to visually differentiate between a parasite contained and uninfected cell.
 			*  **Outline the conclusions of the data analytics task undertaken that helps answer a given business requirement in the appropriate section on the dashboard page.**
-		*  The client is interested to tell whether a given cell contains malaria parasite or not.
+		*  2. The client is interested to tell whether a given cell contains malaria parasite or not.
 			*  **Provide a clear statement on the dashboard to inform the user that the ML model/pipeline has been successful (or otherwise) in answering the predictive task it was intended to address.**
+    * Project Dataset
+        * The dataset available for the project contains 4208 images in .jpeg format, taken from the client's crop fields.
+The dataset include two classes of images with 2104 images each.
+The classes are labeled 'Powdery Mildew' for images of leaves that are infected with the fungal desease and 'Healthy' for images of leaves that are uninfected.
+		* Link to the dataset
+	* Findings and Results

+### Page 2: Method and Results
+* Bloack for each project hypothesis, describe the conclusion and how you validated.
+Provide a clear statement on the dashboard to inform the user that the ML model/pipeline has been successful (or otherwise) in answering the predictive task it was intended to address.

-### Page 2: Cells Visualizer
+### Page 3: Cells Visualizer
 * It will answer business requirement 1
 	* Checkbox 1 - Difference between average and variability image
 	* Checkbox 2 - Differences between average parasitized and average uninfected cells
 	* Checkbox 3 - Image Montage

-### Page 3: Malaria Detector
+### Page 4: Malaria Detector
 * Business requirement 2 information - "The client is interested to tell whether a given cell contains malaria parasite or not."
 * Link to download a set of parasite contained and uninfected cell images for live prediction.
 * User Interface with a file uploader widget.
 The user should upload multiple malaria cell image.
 It will display the image and a prediction statement, indicating if the cell is infected or not with malaria and the probability associated with this statement.
 * Table with image name and prediction results.
 * Download button to download table.

-### Page 4: Project Hypothesis and Validation
-* Bloack for each project hypothesis, describe the conclusion and how you validated.
-Provide a clear statement on the dashboard to inform the user that the ML model/pipeline has been successful (or otherwise) in answering the predictive task it was intended to address.

 ### Page 5: ML Performance Metrics
 * Label Frequencies for Train, Validation and Test Sets